-Faculty Research/Student Projects
+Faculty Research

-For information on faculty and student research projects, visit the Industrial Technology and Management website.
+For information on INTM faculty, visit the Industrial Technology and Management website.

 The Bachelor of Industrial Technology and Management (BINTM) program is designed to prepare skilled adults for managerial positions in industry.
 This is a completion program for working individuals who have technical education in industrial specialties, including manufacturing, supply chain/logistics, construction, facilities maintenance/management, and other related areas.
 The program enables students to build upon existing skills, improve their managerial capabilities, and thereby expand their career opportunities.